Duluth taking deep dive into Spirit Mountain's finances after bailout

 Spirit Mountain typically receives about $1.1 million in tourism tax support from Duluth, much of which pays down debt on mountain infrastructure.

 On Thursday night, the board approved next season’s $5.3 million budget, which will need to go before the City Council for approval next month.
-It carries the caveat that summer operations (and beyond) won’t be severely impacted by coronavirus closures and doesn’t ask for an increase in tourism tax support.
+It carries the caveat that summer operations won’t be affected by coronavirus closures and doesn’t ask for an increase in tourism tax support.

 If currently planned banquets and weddings get canceled and deposits need to be paid back, that would drain all the mountain’s cash.